 - 1. Al software is simple to use - 2.
-AI software is considered superior to humans
+Al software is considered superior to humans translation.
+They will do the homework without it, then check and realise that the AI answer is better.

 The chess player is well aware that the moves suggested by AI are beyond their skills.
 But it is difficult to resist.
-As some teachers have told us: 'even the better pupils use automatic translation.
-They will do the homework without it, then check and realise that the AI answer is better.
+As some teachers have told us: 'even the better pupils use automatic